dn-m/Plan/Architecture.md

 The only product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
 The objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", but not their horizontal placement.

-This product will in turn be transformed into a `System` by the `ScoreViewLayer`, where concrete graphical dimensions are known.

 ```Swift

 final class ScoreModelLayer {